gertanoh/gafka/design.md

 - distributed commit log
 - streaming with grpc clients
 - one point data consumption from grpc
-- data ordered by topics
+- data can be ordered by topics and consumer shall consume data in the order sent by the producer

 ## Non functional requirements
 - reliable